Dark Chocolate (film)

-Dark Chocolate is an Indian Bengali Crime thriller film directed by Agnidev Chatterjee and made under Macneill Engineering studio.
+Dark Chocolate is a 2016 Indian Bengali crime thriller film directed by Agnidev Chatterjee and made under Macneill Engineering studio.

-The film is adaption of real life murder of Sheena Bora, daughter of media barons Indrani Mukherjea and Peter Mukherjea.
+The film is an adaption of the real life murder of Sheena Bora, daughter of media barons Indrani Mukherjea and Peter Mukherjea.
 Bollywood actress Mahima Chaudhry made her debut in a Bengali film and played the role of Ishani Banerjee, a character based on murder accused Indrani Mukherjea.
-Riya Sen plays the part of Rina Bardhan, a role inspired by life of Sheena Bora.
+Riya Sen plays the part of Rina Bardhan, a role inspired by the life of Sheena Bora.
 Media baron Peter Mukherjea is portrayed by Sudeep Mukherjee.